faezlatiff/BurppleScraper/README.md

 ### For Lemon8, Explorest & GMaps Hound
 1. Download and install a Selenium webdriver here (make sure you have java installed): [Selenium Driver](https://selenium-release.storage.googleapis.com/index.html?path=3.9/)
-2. Run the webdriver (I'm using Arch Linux, so a simple `java -jar selenium-server-standalone-3.9.1.jar` would suffice)
+2. Run the webdriver with`java -jar selenium-server-standalone-3.9.1.jar`
 ## Run the scraper
 1. Run in terminal: `mix deps.get`
 2. Run in terminal: